ltornyi/dataverse-virtual-table-poc/Azure/README.md

     func new --name DbTime --template "HTTP trigger" --authlevel "function"

 Edit the implementation and leverage an sql input referencing the `SqlConnectionString` setting.
 See `DbTime.ts` for details.

+### Support Retrieve and RetrieveMultiple operations

+The `getFacility` and `getFacilities` function implement querying by facilityid and querying multiple records, respectively.
+For the single record operation, the `id` part of the route is mandatory and needs to be a GUID - otherwise HTTP 500 is generated.
+For the multiple record operation, currently all the query parameters must be present in the request.
+It seems to be a limitation of the `@sqlparam={Query.myParameter}` syntax which results in an HTTP 500 if myParameter is not present.